 The Department is also committed to preventing hoarding and price gouging for critical supplies during this crisis.
-To combat this misconduct, the President issued an Executive Order pursuant to section 102 of the Defense Production Act, which prohibits hoarding of designated items, and Attorney General Barr has now created the COVID-19 Hoarding and Price Gouging Task Force.
-In a memo to U.S. Attorneys, Attorney General Barr said, “we will aggressively pursue bad actors who amass critical supplies either far beyond what they could use or for the purpose of profiteering.
+To combat this misconduct, the President issued an Executive Order pursuant to section 102 of the Defense Production Act, which prohibits hoarding of designated items, and the Department has created the COVID-19 Hoarding and Price Gouging Task Force.
+In a memo to U.S. Attorneys, it states that, “we will aggressively pursue bad actors who amass critical supplies either far beyond what they could use or for the purpose of profiteering.
 Scarce medical supplies need to be going to hospitals for immediate use in care, not to warehouses for later overcharging.”

 The Secretary of HHS has issued a Notice designating categories of health and medical supplies that must not be hoarded or sold for exorbitant prices, including:

 - Personal protective equipment (PPE), including masks, shields and gloves.